 Influencing skills are essential for innovators.
 Whether you want to get that big promotion at work, get the funding or resources you need for an innovation or entrepreneurial growth, or change the way things at work are done, there are usually some decision-makers who you need to win over.

 My choice of the word ethical in the introduction above is really important.
 This is not about manipulation, or Machiavellian manoeuvres.
-In my view they benefit no-one in the longer-term, and are neither a rewarding way to do business, nor a sustainable way to develop your relationships, especially with those who really matter to you.
+In my view, unethical motives benefit no-one in the longer-term, and are neither a rewarding way to do business, nor a sustainable way to develop your relationships, especially with those who really matter to you.

-The consequence is that, by not taking time to understand the perspective of others, they don’t explain themselves in way that other people can really get, and can also understand what’s in it for them.
-So I am going to take you through a step-by-step process that you can use to make sure that you optimise your chances of success, using my Innovation Influencing Mix.
+The consequence is that, by not taking time to understand the perspective of others, they don’t explain themselves in way that other people can really get, and understand what’s in it for them.
+So, I am going to take you through a step-by-step process that you can use to make sure that you optimise your chances of success, using my Innovation Influencing Mix.

 Have a pen and paper ready, preferably some sticky notes as well, and also download my free influencing playbook here.
-You can fill it in as you read through this blog, thinking about something significant that you want to achieve that needs the active support of other people.
+You can fill it in as you read through this article, thinking about something significant that you want to achieve that needs the active support of other people.

 - I want to become a director in 3 months, increase my salary by 20% and qualify for the company profit share, company car and private health schemes.